sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ### Start the data transfer

-1. In the `PI to OCS Agents` window, select the PI to OCS Agent that contains the data you want to transfer.
+1. Optional: In the `PI to OCS Agents` window, select the PI to OCS Agent associated with the data transfer.

 1. Optional: In the `Details` pane, click the `Transfer Overview` down area to expand this section.

    **Result:** The `Transfer Overview` section expands.

-2. Click the **Start Transfer** button, then click **Start**.
+1. Click the **Start Transfer** button, then click **Start**.

-   **Result:** The transfer process begins and information about the transfer is updated in the `Details` pane.
+   **Result:** The transfer of data begins and the transfer status is reflected in the `Transfer Overview` section.

-3. In the `Details` pane, expand the `Data Source` section to view the status of a transfer as data is sent to OCS.
+1. In the `Details` pane, expand the `Data Source` section to view the status of a transfer as data is sent to OCS.

    **Note:** The rate at which data is transferred varies and depends on the density of data in the source PI Data Archive and/or AF server.
 See [Data transfer statuses](xref:data-transfer-statuses) for a list of transfer statuses and descriptions.
-To find out more information about an asset error or agent status, click the **Logs** button above the agent list.
+To find out more information about an asset error or agent status, click the **Logs** button above the list of agents to access more information.
+Possible statuses that appear in the **Current Activity** field may indicate an issue include Uncategorized Error, PI Point Type Change Detected, and No Valid PI Points In Transfer.

+1. Optional: If the fields in the `Details` pane indicate there are issues with the transfer or agent, click the **Logs** button to open the Logs window to view more information about the transfer.

-4. Optional: To stop a transfer, click **Stop Transfer**, then click **Stop**.
+1. Optional: To stop a transfer, click **Stop Transfer**, then click **Stop**.

-5. Optional: To remove a transfer, click **Remove Transfer**, then click **Remove**.
+1. Optional: To remove a transfer, click **Remove Transfer**, then click **Remove**.